 Figures

 NAFOdown also includes a ggplot2 theme, NAFOdown::theme_nafo() to aid the consistent formatting of figures.
 The theme is specific to the ggplot2 package because it is a widely used package that is extremely flexible and capable of producing figures typically used in NAFO documents.
+While theme_nafo() provides a consistent base format, the flexibility remains to customize components to suit the specific requirements of the author though modification of individual theme elements within the ggplot2 framework (e.g. font size, legend formatting).

 Meeting-to-meeting writing